How to Make Camper Skirting Out of Foam Board Insulation

 Optional: Put foam board on the bottom of your slides.

-General, you only skirt the open areas beneath your RV.
-However, I have found that attaching foam board to the bottom of each slide really helps to reduce heat loss through the floors of my slide-outs and makes the camper feel a lot less drafty.
+Generally, you only skirt the open areas beneath your RV.
+However, I have found that attaching foam board to the bottom of each slide helps reduce heat loss through the floor of my slide-outs and makes the camper feel much less drafty.

-If nothing else, I would definitely do this to any slides that won’t have skirting around them, like a bedroom slide that is so high up that the skirting won’t reach it.
+If nothing else, I would do this to any slides that won’t have skirting around them, like a bedroom slide so high up that the skirting won’t reach it.

-Note: Please learn from my mistakes and DON’T tape the foam board like I did in the above photo.
-That tape was very difficult to remove and left behind residue.
-I recommend using foil HVAC tape instead, which is what we used in subsequent years.
+Note: Please learn from my mistakes, and DON’T tape the foam board like I did in the above photo.
+That tape was tough to remove and left behind residue.
+I recommend using foil HVAC tape instead, which we used in subsequent years.

 Step 3.
 Placing the Pieces of Foam Board